rmello4d/TheSustainableDeveloper/brainandmind.md

 #The Mind Definition

-The distinction between brain and mind is important to further detail how energy is consumed in the brain.
+The distinction between brain and mind is important to help us define how energy is consumed in the brain.

-As discussed in the last chapter, our brain cannot be controlled and, that is a good thing.
+As discussed in the last chapter, our brain cannot be controlled and that, is a good thing.

 How about our mind ?
 Is controlling our mind different than controlling our brain ?